 We are delighted that you are considering applying to our highly successful and inclusive 6th form.
-We offer a selection of traditional A level academic courses as well as Btec level 2 and 3 courses.
+We offer a selection of traditional A level academic courses as well as Btec level 3 courses.

 Being successful in sixth form is about choosing the right and appropriate courses for you.
 It may be a daunting task especially as you may feel you have just finished making choices about GCSE!
 With a more competitive market in terms of university courses, jobs and apprenticeships, research into making the right choices is now more important than ever.

 There are a number of things to consider when choosing subjects at sixth form.
 You need to think about the subjects you enjoy as generally these are the ones in which you will have the most success.
 You should also try and think beyond sixth form and consider whether the subjects you choose might be ones you might want to study further at university or use as the basis for a career.